Kid Friendly Christmas Games

 Playing together.
 Laughing together.
 That is Christmas to me.
 With that in mind, I thought I would share our Top Three Christmas Games to add some extra fun to this year’s celebration.

 This one is SO fun.
-You just take full-sized sheets of paper and write the names of several Christmas characters on them.
+You just take full-sized sheets of paper and write or print the names of several Christmas characters on them.
 Stand everyone in a line and have them turn around.
 Tape one to each person’s back.
 Let everyone mingle seeing who each other is.
 This will get everyone laughing!
 No clues can be given yet, though.
 Starting with the oldest set a timer for two minutes and allow them to ask as many yes or no questions as possible.
 Write down how long it took before each player solved their character.
 The fastest solver wins a prize.
 Here are some examples of ten names.

 - Ebenezer Scrooge